XLTechie/nvdaTests/howtoyaml.md

 At this point, the build scripts that it is using, are the ones in testCode.
 However you aren't working on build scripts, you're working on some other part of the NVDA codebase, so the build scripts are the default ones from the NVDA master branch, which is as it should be.
 But the build scripts you have modified (we will be doing that below), are in your build branch (myBuild).
 We must somehow make Appveyor go out and get those scripts, to use instead of the ones it already has.

 We do that in the "install" section.
 Below, we give the current contents of that section, line by line, with discussion for each.
-The revised section appears at the end.
+The revised portion appears at the end.

 ##### Line 1, and some additions: